 Gavilan Hills, California

 Base Camp is located on the Bar H Ranch, located at 2280 foot elevation in the horse friendly area of Riverside County California.
 Its also dirt bike, shooting and trash friendly, but that’s what we have to put up with because there are more dirt bikes, guns and trash than there are horses.
-There is probably enough flat space to park large rigs as the owner is a capitalistic pig and may own the biggest fuel hog of any endurance rider.
-There is probably even room to put out your corrals.
-There will be some horse water there but it won’t be where you want it.
-The potable water comes from an alkali well and has a funny taste.
-Cellular phone service sucks but sometimes works.
+There is enough flat space to park large rigs.
+There is even room to put out your corrals.
 Leashed dogs are tolerated; loose dogs are not.
-Loose dogs that are causing problems will be shot with a paint ball gun and the owners will be charged a fifty-dollar fee plus whatever it costs to repair the damage.
-The vets, as well as the residents on the ranch have cats that run loose and don’t want your dogs bothering them.
+Residents on the ranch have cats that run loose and don’t want your dogs bothering them.
 There is a small market on Gavilan Hills Road near Lake Mathews Road for those who forget to bring something.
 There are no restaurants, hotels or motels in the immediate vicinity, but there are lots of them in the surrounding towns about 15 minutes away if you drive like a redneck.
 Most folks around here do.
-Registration will start at 3:00 on Friday if we are in a good mood and still sober.
-You can come earlier but you will probably get put to work.
-The corrals are filthy since the crackdown on the illegal aliens.
-In fact, the whole damned state is going to get pretty tacky, unless we get teenagers to start working for minimum wage.
-Fat chance of that.
-The vet check will start at 5:00 on Friday if the vet shows up on time.
-There might be a farrier but he drinks as well, so if you need him you should try for an early appointment.
-There will be a ride meeting around 7:00 each evening but don’t ask any dumb questions.
+Registration will start at 8:00 on Saturday morning but you are welcome to come on Friday night and stay through to Sunday afternoon.

 The Trail has a lot of variety including fire roads, oak studded single track, dedicated bridle paths.
 The route winds through the flats and rolling hills of southern California and has a few steep climbs.
 There are some rocky spots that will require some hoof protection.
 Much of the footing is all weather granite.
 The trail is moderately difficult because of the hills, but can be easily completed on new horses ridden with care by good horsemen.
 Most people are surprised that so much open land is surrounded by major SoCal freeways.